-Outdoor dining brings many benefits to our streets - from the economic benefits of a thriving local economy businesses to opportunities for informal social meetings and interactions.
+Outdoor dining brings many benefits to our streets - from the economic benefits of thriving local businesses to opportunities for informal social meetings and interactions.

-Many of our outdoor dining areas are on streets where businesses and residents are mixed, and many residents enjoy their local cafes and restaurants.
+Many outdoor dining areas are on streets where businesses and residents are mixed, and many residents enjoy their local cafes and restaurants.
 Where outdoor dining areas are close to homes, care needs to be taken to ensure residents can continue to enjoy the amenity of their neighbourhood.

 The City has found that seating arrangements can affect the noise generated.
-Larger tables of more than four people can lead to louder conversations and potential disturbances for neighbours while smaller tables with chairs side by side facing the road tend to generate less the least noise.
+Larger tables of more than four people can lead to louder conversations and potential disturbances for neighbours while smaller tables with chairs side by side facing the road tend to generate the least noise.